donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Your files are uploaded in "YOUR_UPLOAD_DIR / profiles / ID_OF_USER" folder.

 == Changelog ==

+= 1.5.7 =
+* Added a new field type: Colorpicker.
+* Added Modernizr plugin for testing support in browsers.
+* Added Jscolor plugin fallback for browser with no support for colorpicker html5 field.

 = 1.5.6.5 =
 * Added a new filter for displaying "Download file" link.
 Filter named "bxcft_show_download_file_link" and send text link, type of field, id of field, value of field.
 Thanks to kmb@deam.org for suggesting this.